 With great appreciation for contemporary fashion, classical art, and human anatomy, and extensive education in composition, light/shadow drawing, movement, and psychology of visual perception, Julia developed her own signature style of portraiture that depicts the beauty, power, and sensuality of female form.

-My clientele are women of all ages and body types.
-With an extensive experience of studying and photographing female form, my artistry not only shows in the quality of my images, but the visible ease of my clientele.
+Her clientele are women of all ages and body types.
+With an extensive experience of studying and photographing female form, her artistry not only shows in the quality of the images, but the visible ease of her clientele.

-I work with day-to-day women.
-That is to say, the women that you see on my website are every day non-model women: business women, stay at home moms, daughters, grandmothers, wives…
+She works with day-to-day women.
+That is to say, the women that you see on the website are every day non-model women: business women, stay at home moms, daughters, grandmothers, wives…

 Women who are confident and powerful.
 Women who are in search of who they are.
-And women who are in transition…
+And women in transition…

 What is Boudoir Photography?